paywithextend/extend-python/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome contributions from the community!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)